Thicker Than Water Legacy Shiraz 2021 Review: Respectable but Not Moving

 Edam: Softens the wine, drawing out gentle sweetness with hints of vanilla.
 Acidity drops, though tannins hold their ground.

-Prosciutto: Pushes oak to the forefront while tempering sweetness.
+Prosciutto: Pushes structure forward while tempering sweetness.
 Spice sharpens across the tongue.

-Persian fetta: Adds structure, showcasing oak and acidity in balance.
+Persian fetta: Adds shape, showing acidity and structure in balance.

-Roast chicken breast (cold): Echoes the feta pairing, with oak and acidity carrying through.
+Roast chicken breast (cold): Echoes the feta pairing, with acidity and structure carrying through.

-Roast beef brisket with sweet potato mash: Gave the wine structure and depth.
-A flicker of fruit sweetness surfaced, but spice and oak quickly took control.
+Roast beef brisket with sweet potato mash: Gave the wine more shape and depth.
+A flicker of fruit sweetness surfaced, but control quickly reasserted itself.

 ATC Verdict: Is It Worth the Splurge?

-Thicker Than Water’s Legacy Shiraz 2021 revealed itself slowly — muted at first, then showing berries, spice, and oak as it breathed.
-Food consistently brought out its best side, from the soft sweetness with Edam to the depth added by brisket.
-On its own, it leaned oak-driven and controlled rather than expansive.
+Not quite, though it shows moments of composure with the right conditions.
+Thicker Than Water’s Legacy Shiraz 2021 revealed itself slowly, muted at first, then showing berries, spice, and control as it opened.
+Food consistently brought out its better side, from the softness with Edam to the added depth alongside brisket.
+On its own, it leaned wood-led and composed rather than expansive.

-It’s a wine with structure and some finesse, yet it never quite stirred us.
-Even the label, with its slightly dated styling, feels at odds with the price point — competent, but not compelling.
+It’s a wine with shape and some finesse, yet it never quite stirred us.
+Even the label, with its slightly dated styling, feels at odds with the price point, competent but not compelling.

 Editor’s Note